-- Indirect Communication: The Vietnamese are generally observed as being indirect verbal communicators, often understating themselves to reach their point.
+- Indirect Communication: The Vietnamese are generally observed as being verbal communicators, often understating themselves to reach their point.
 However, while there is less reliance on explicitly descriptive vocabulary, they give strong clues about their message through their surrounding posture, expression and tone of voice.
-In Vietnam, the context of conversations can also provide further meaning to their words, as there are well-established hierarchies between speakers in the Vietnamese language.
+In Vietnam, the context of conversations can also provide further meaning to their words, as there are well-established between speakers in the Vietnamese language.
 For example, Vietnamese pronouns address the other person in a way that affectionately respects their relationship and status comparative to one’s self while delivering the message.
 However, this form of communication translates differently when spoken in English and can come across as quite a blunt approach to communication.
 Vietnamese people also usually express how they feel quite genuinely and honestly, which can similarly give the perception that they are speaking very frankly.

 - Language Style: In an effort to speak modestly, the Vietnamese have a tendency not to use very colourful expressions.
 For example, they may say they “like” something instead of “love” it, that they feel “bad” instead of “awful”, or that something is “good” instead of “amazing”.
 This kind of speech is considered more emotionally balanced.
 Furthermore, using very artful words can come across as being too exaggerated and insincere.

-- Refusals: A Vietnamese person’s preoccupation with saving face and politeness may see them avoid giving a flat ‘no’ or negative response, even when they disagree with you.
+- Refusals: A Vietnamese person’s preoccupation with saving and may see them avoid giving a flat ‘no’ or negative response, even when they disagree with you.
 Therefore, focus on hints of hesitation in terms of what is said, how it is said and with what body language.
 One can usually find the underlying meaning by asking open-ended questions.

 - Agreement: Consider that a ‘yes’ may be spoken to indicate “I hear you” or “I understand” rather than “I agree with what is said”.